natwoj/wo-starter/README.md

 Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
 It includes the main configuration files found in Gatsby.

-### Customizing
+### Customizing / working on:

-- working on content-model.json
+- content-model.json
-- working on components
+- components
+- GraphQL / API
-- working on GlobalStyles.js and components styles
+- GlobalStyles.js and components styles
 - menu / footer / sections